-Below are a few featured highlights of projects we were able to help fund in previous grant seasons.
-Stay tuned to see new additions as updates come in!
+Below are a few featured highlights of projects we have been able to help fund in previous grant seasons.
+These updates come directly from our grantees and we enjoy sharing them with you!

 Ignite hosted a family fun night, which included games, food, T-Shirts, and prizes.
 The Inflatable Obstacle Course sponsored by MCCF was a never ending line of kids throughout the night!